 Construction details shall be provided to the Principal Certifying Authority prior to the issue of the first construction certificate.

-Adequate facilities shall be provided in a screened location within the premises for the separate storage of recyclable and non-recyclable material and arrangements shall be made for the regular removal and disposal of those materials.

 Loading Dock and Driveway

 The loading dock and driveway shall be graded and drained to a collection sump for the control of any spillages or cleaning waste generated.
 Wastes shall be directed to the sewer in accordance with the requirements with the Hunter Water Corporation.
 Details shall be provided to the Principal Certifying Authority prior to the issue of the first Construction Certificate.